ZviarCyber/ZviarCyber.github.io/content/posts/asyncrat-cyberdefenders.md

 categories: ["Write-up", "CyberDefenders"]
 ---

-## Abstract

-A malware analysis walkthrough of the CyberDefenders **AsyncRAT** challenge (Medium).
-Starting from a malicious JavaScript attachment, I peel back a multi-stage loader: an obfuscated PowerShell script, a second-stage PE hidden inside a PNG, a registry persistence key stored in reverse, and a third stage pulled from another image.
-The whole point is following the obfuscation chain stage by stage rather than trying to read it all at once.

 ## Scenario

 > You are a cybersecurity analyst at Globex Corp.
 An employee opened an email attachment claiming